ionic-team/ionic-site/docs/v2/resources/third-party-libs/index.md

 Using the `named export` pattern is preferred and considered best practice because it only imports/includes the portion of the library that is needed.
 This results in smaller, faster apps.

-There are some cases where importing a specific portion of a library is not possible.
-Typically, this is the case with older libraries written for the [Node Environments](https://nodejs.org/en/) that do not follow the ES2015 Module standard.
+In some cases, importing a specific portion of a library isn't possible.
+Typically, this is the case with older libraries written for the [Node Environments](https://nodejs.org/en/) that don't follow the ES2015 Module standard.

 In that case, the library can be used but must be imported using the `default` export approach.